menglinghui6/abstract-reasoning/README.md

 Programming source code: I try to write codes with reference to the following site: https://github.com/gitlimlab/Relation-Network-Tensorflow However, the code use h5py file as data source.
-To make life easier, I wrote a program to create h5py file with data for Relation Network.
+To make life easier, I wrote a program "h5py_generator.ipynb" to create the required h5py file with data for Relation Network.